-This example suggests that oscillations may bring the cell density at such low levels that the agents go extinct, even though the continuum model predicts recurrence.
-Infected cells are much more likely to be eradicated then uninfected cells, since even a small population of the latter tends to regrow; this means that in practice most of the time after the first oscillation the tumour keeps growing as it would do in absence of virotherapy.
+Different parameter ranges may result in wider oscillations, which cause extinction in the agent-based model.
 It makes sense to take the bifurcation diagrams of Section \ref{sec:ode} as a starting point and study whether system \eqref{eq:pderad} has the same behaviour as parameters vary.
-Fig.~\ref{fig:bif_p} indeed shows that, as $\zeta$ increases, the oscillations that appear show an increasing maximum value and a decreasing minimum value, suggesting that in the agent-based model both uninfected and infected cells should become close to eradication.
-The influence of the parameter $p$ is more interesting: the stability of the equilibrium $(u^*,i^*,z^*)$ appears independent of its value, but the size of the oscillations during the convergence decreases as $p$ increases (see Fig. \ref{fig:bif_p}); this leads to the counter-intuitive result that a fast-growing tumour has a more predictable behaviour under therapy than one with a slower growth.
+Fig.~\ref{fig:bif_p} indeed shows that, as $\zeta$ increases, the oscillations that appear show an increasing maximum value and a decreasing minimum value, suggesting that, in the agent-based model, both uninfected and infected cells should become close to eradication.
+The influence of the parameter $p$ is more interesting: the stability of the equilibrium $(u^*,i^*,z^*)$ appears independent of its value, but the size of the oscillations during the convergence decreases as $p$ increases (see Fig. \ref{fig:bif_p}); this leads to the counter-intuitive result that a fast-growing tumour has a more predictable behaviour under therapy than one with slower growth.